Arjun3492/DSA/13)PatternWise/4)FastAndSlow/info.md

 ### 🔴 Hard
 - [Leetcode 287](https://leetcode.com/problems/find-the-duplicate-number/) – Find the Duplicate Number (Cycle in array)
 - [Leetcode 457](https://leetcode.com/problems/circular-array-loop/) – Circular Array Loop

----

-Want to work through one of these problems interactively or move to another pattern like **Binary Search on Answer** or **Backtracking**?